Turbo (2013 film): Plot

-The next day when the race begins, the more experienced competitors leave Turbo in last place.
+When the race begins, the more experienced competitors leave Turbo in last place.
 During a pit stop, Whiplash and his crew give Turbo a pep talk, advising him to stop racing like a car.
-Using his small size to his advantage, Turbo begins to rapidly gain ground, but Gagné resorts to cheating and knocks him against the wall, damaging his shell and severely weakening his superspeed.
-However, Turbo refuses to give up, and eventually takes the lead from Gagné on the final lap.
-Gagné drives over debris to overtake him on the last turn, only to cause a crash that involves most of the competitors, including Turbo, who survives to find the race at a standstill but with his shell demolished and superspeed gone, causing him to give up and hide in his shell.
-Surprised by his brother losing hope, Chet, with a change of heart, meets with Whiplash's crew, and encourages Turbo to continue.
-Motivated by his brother's sudden support, Turbo resumes the race.
-Gagné desperately pursues him by dragging his wrecked car and attempts to kill Turbo by stepping on him, but Turbo narrowly wins the race by tucking and rolling with his shell.
-After the race, Gagné is given penalties for cheating, and is beaten up by Kim-Ly in retaliation for trying to kill Turbo.
+Using his small size to his advantage, Turbo begins to rapidly gain ground.
+Gagné resorts to cheating and knocks him against the wall, damaging his shell and severely weakening his super speed.
+However, Turbo refuses to give up, and he eventually takes the lead from Gagné on the final lap.
+Gagné drives over debris to overtake him on the last turn, only to trigger a crash that involves most of the competitors, including Turbo, whose shell is broken and his super speed powers almost completely gone, causing him to give up.

-Starlight Plaza thrives from Theo's fame, and all the businesses become spectacular successes and hold elaborate snail races.
-Whiplash's crew is given special propulsion aids for their shells, while Chet is the track referee and paramedic, and the garden snails have also received special shells of their own.
-Turbo discovers that his shell has healed, and his superspeed has returned.
+Having a change of heart, Chet meets with Whiplash's crew and encourages Turbo to continue.
+Motivated by his older brother's support, Turbo resumes the race.
+Gagné pursues him by dragging his wrecked car and attempts to kill Turbo by stepping on him, but Turbo narrowly wins the race by tucking and rolling with his broken shell.
+In the aftermath, Starlight Plaza thrives from Theo's fame; the businesses become spectacular successes and hold elaborate snail races.
+Turbo discovers that his shell has healed, and his super speed powers has returned.